The Politics of Space, Place, and Region

 View table of contents

-"In some ways, this well-written and insightful book mirrors the very region it attempts to understand.
-While certain shared commonalities exist, one is most struck by the differences between locations and the rich diversity of people and experiences. . . . the real strength of Sunbelt Rising is the innovative scholarship found within its pages."—Western Historical Quarterly
+"This well-written and insightful book mirrors the very region it attempts to understand.
+While certain shared commonalities exist, one is most struck by the differences between locations and the rich diversity of people and experiences. . . .
+The real strength of Sunbelt Rising is the innovative scholarship found within its pages."—Western Historical Quarterly

-"Michelle Nickerson and Darren Dochuk have overseen the production of an important and insightful anthology for scholars interested in the socioeconomic, cultural, and political history of the American Sun Belt. . . .
+"An important and insightful anthology for scholars interested in the socioeconomic, cultural, and political history of the American Sunbelt. . . .
 Replete with innovation, thoughtful analysis, and mature synthesis, Sunbelt Rising should quickly become a go-to test for scholars interested in the region's social and political culture."—Journal of Southern History

 "Sunbelt Rising represents the maturation of a new generation of scholarship on the Sunbelt.
 Drawing on recent work in metropolitan history, urban planning, economics, and political science, these scholars reach provocative conclusions on issues of race, religion, politics, and economic development that see beyond established regional boundaries.
 Altogether an impressive volume."—Bruce Schulman, author of The Seventies: The Great Shift in American Culture, Politics, and Society